RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/transistors.rst

-Hands-on Experiment: Measuring Transistor Noise with Red Pitaya
+Hands-on Experiment: Measuring DC Current Gain (hFE) of a Transistor with Red Pitaya
 ============================

-Transistor noise is a crucial factor in the design and optimization of electronic circuits, as it can impact the performance of the system.
-In this experiment, we will measure the noise characteristics of a selected transistor using the Red Pitaya.
-We will analyze the noise contributions, such as thermal, shot, and flicker noise, and their impact on the total noise power spectral density (PSD).
+DC current gain, also known as :math:`\mathbf{h_{FE}}` or :math:`\mathbf{\beta}`, is an important parameter of a bipolar junction transistor (BJT).
+It is the ratio of the output current (:math:`\mathbf{I_C}`) to the input current (:math:`\mathbf{I_B}`) in a transistor operating in its active region.
+In this experiment, we will measure the DC current gain of a 2N3904 NPN transistor using the Red Pitaya.

 Experimental Setup
 -------------------
-For this experiment, we will be using a simple circuit consisting of a 1k resistor connected to the transistor's output.
-We will be measuring the noise characteristics of the transistor using the Red Pitaya's Spectrum Analyzer function.
-To power the circuit, we will use a low-noise power supply to minimize external noise contributions.
+To measure the DC current gain, we will use a simple common-emitter amplifier circuit with a known input current and measure the corresponding output current.
+Connect a 10kΩ resistor between the positive rail and the base of the 2N3904 transistor.
+Similarly, connect a 1kΩ resistor between the base and the negative rail.
+This sets up the transistor in the active region with a DC bias.

 To set up the circuit, you can refer to the picture below: